ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 }
 ```

-2. This test stubs the behavior of the `get` function to return a specified sequence of values for each `get` function invocation.
+2. This test stubs the behavior of the `get` function to return a specified sequence of values for each `get` function invocation
 i.e., the first call to `get` will return the fist argument and the second call will return the second argument.

 ```ballerina